-SJI is an experienced provider of tailored consulting and technical assistance services.
+SJI is an experienced provider of tailored consulting and technical workforce assistance services.
 We currently work with government, funders, community colleges, community-based organizations and others in the following areas:

-Program development & improvement
+Workforce program development & improvement

 - SJI has more than 19 years of experience as workforce intermediary developing and implementing sector-based employment and training programs that meet the needs of low-income and low-skill adults as well as local businesses.